The Wig Master

 "The Wig Master" is the 129th episode of the NBC situation comedy Seinfeld.
 This is the 19th episode for the seventh season, originally airing on April 4, 1996.
-The episode follows the mishaps which befall George and Kramer as a result of their parking at a discount parking lot, while Jerry feels emasculated by Elaine's new boyfriend, who holds out the promise of a discount on a designer dress in order to keep her going out with him.
+In this episode, Elaine waits for a discounted dress as a perk of dating a salesman; Jerry wants to be mistaken for someone else's significant other; and George and Kramer get what they pay for at a low-rent parking lot.